jkeefe/pi-photo/NOTES.md

 did: `sudo apt-get install google-cloud-sdk`

+then: `gcloud auth application-default login`

 NOTE: The above ^ command opens the default browser and then you have to log in with the same Google account as the whole google vision api setup.
 This also means you can't do this via ssh, but actually have to have a monitor and keyboard connected to the pi.

 OK, that worked.

-Then, as instructed:
+Next: `gcloud init`

+Also ^ needs browser access.

+Next: `pip install --upgrade google-api-python-client`

+Next: `sudo pip install --upgrade google-cloud`